ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/events/webinars/container-native-log-processing-with-ballerina-and-humio.md

 author:
 date: 22 August 2018
 status: Published
-abstract:  Ballerina and Humio can create a more flexible environment where it’s easy to discern what is happening under the hood.
+abstract:  In this webinar, we will look at Ballerina, how its features and related log data are generated, and how Humio can be used to process and query this log data for assisting in the observability of the system.
 socialmediaimage: sm-webinar-Humio-ballerina.jpg
 ---
 <script src="/js/ballerina-form.js?03"></script><link rel="stylesheet" href="/css/webinar-page.css"></link>